Vinega23/FIFA19_tableu/README.md

 # FIFA19_tableu
-players statitistics from pc game FIFA19
+Data visualizations: analysis of financial data and skill profiles of footballers in the game FIFA19